10 Fairytale Scottish Castles

 An unforgettable fairytale castle is an equally unforgettable setting, Inveraray Castle has been the seat of Clan Campbell since the 15th century.
 The castle is set in an idyllic landscape beside Loch Fyne.

-That medieval fortress was essentially unchanged for over 2 centuries before the 2nd Duke of Argyll decided that he needed something grander to reflect his wealth and status.
+That medieval fortress was essentially unchanged for over two centuries before the 2nd Duke of Argyll decided that he needed something grander to reflect his wealth and status.

 The amazing concoction of Gothic, Baroque, and Palladian style we see today is the result of an idea sketched out by John Vanbrugh, the architect of Blenheim Palace, for the 2nd Duke.
 Unfortunately, Vanbrugh died before building could begin.
 It was left to the 3rd Duke to call upon William Adam and Roger Morris to design the new family seat.